-Where a candidate has been granted prior or retrospective permission from the Proctors to be withdrawn from an assessment unit (a sat examination or examination of submitted work) they are entitled to be examined on that assessment unit at a later date, which will constitute their first attempt and will be marked accordingly, without a mark cap imposed.
+Where a candidate has been granted prior or retrospective permission from the Proctors to be withdrawn from an assessment unit, they are entitled to be examined on that assessment unit at a later date, which will constitute their first attempt and will be marked accordingly, without a mark cap imposed.

-All timed-essays and examined submitted work (including the dissertation) this attempt takes the form of submission of the work in question before the end of the same academic year or at the equivalent time in the year following that in which it was originally due to be submitted.
+For all submitted work (including the dissertation) this attempt takes the form of submission of the work in question before the end of the same academic year or at the equivalent time in the year following that in which it was originally due to be submitted.